Vyral/scott-hoffman/_posts/2019-03-14-this-is-what-happens-when-a-home-doesnt-appraise.md

 {% include pullquote.html %}

 For example, let’s say a home that’s being sold for $250,000 appraises at $245,000.
 At this point, the buyer can ask you to reduce your price to the appraised value.
-They could also go the other way and say that they’ll pay the difference between the two in cash, or split the difference with you in cash.&nbsp;
+They could also go the other way and say that they’ll pay the difference between the two in cash, or split the difference with you in cash.

 **If none of those options work, the buyer can decide to terminate the deal.** It’s important to remember that even though someone may not be using a loan, a cash buyer will typically also order an appraisal to protect their investment.